-Diwali, the legendary Hindu festival, essentially the Christmas of India, signifies the victory of good over evil, darkness over light, knowledge over ignorance & hope over despair.
-Families clean house, purchase new clothes, exchange boxes of sweets with loved ones, light candles and lanterns on rooftops in their front yards & on balconies.
+Diwali is the legendary Hindu festival, essentially the Christmas of India, that signifies the victory of good over evil, darkness over light, knowledge over ignorance and hope over despair.
+Families clean house, purchase new clothes, exchange boxes of sweets with loved ones, light candles and lanterns on rooftops in their front yard and on balconies.

 Mango leaves, marigolds and jasmine flowers are floated in deep urns with candles.
-Prayers and sweets are offered to Lakshmi, the goddess of wealth and fertility, followed by lavish feasts with good cheer and joy all around.
+Prayers and sweets are offered to Lakshmi, the goddess of wealth and fertility, followed by a lavish feast with good cheer and joy all around.
 Fireworks in front yards and streets wrap up this gloriously decadent holiday.

-Every region eats different treats for Diwali, from decadent meat curries, kebabs, & pilafs to sweet laddus, mithai and dried fruits.
-The Sindhis from the province of Sindh typically eat a 7 vegetable stew with pooris (fried balloon bread) and halwa.
+Every region eats different treats for Diwali from decadent meat curries, kebabs, & pilafs to sweet laddus, mithai and dried fruits.
+The Sindhis from the province of Sindh typically eat a 7 vegetable stew with pooris (fried balloon bread) and hhalwa.

 makes ~4 cups